anetakanka/PrestashopSeleniumTests/README.md

 # Prestashop Selenium Tests

 Project includes a framework and sample tests that are covering the main functionalities of the Black&white shop.
-The shop is build on the prestashop, in the default template for the clothing shop.
+The shop is build on the prestashop and it’s using default template for the clothing shop.
 Code is written in python and selenium.

 ## Requirements: